CUSS Logo

 Dylan White

-Graphic Designers:
+Graphic Designers

 Émilie Coquil

-Originally from the Paris region, 35-year-old Émilie Coquil has been living and working in Montreal since 2008 as a visual artist.
+Originally from the Paris region, Émilie Coquil has been living and working in Montreal since 2008 as a visual artist.
 In 2004, she received a Master's degree in Design and Communications Strategies from the ESAIG in Paris, France.
-In 2005, she received a Master’s degree in Visual Communications from the BIAD in Birmingham, England.
+In 2005, she received a Master's degree in Visual Communications from the BIAD in Birmingham, England.
 Over the past years, she has taken intensive training courses in Ceramics and psychology.
 With these skills, she is currently developing expressive and poetic sculptural work.
 She aims to push the limits of her medium by including photography and illustration in her ceramic pieces and by developing modular installations.
 Her artistic and creative practice is focused on the individual, she aims to discover what inspires people and shapes their multiple identities, one being at a time.
 She has exhibited in Paris, Westbromwich (UK), Ottawa, and Montreal.
 Her website can be found here.

 Michael Mouland